• Skip to primary navigation

 • Finely chop onions, green onions, garlic and celery and set aside.

-• Place the crab meat into a bowl and measure all the other ingredients into prep bowls and set aside.
+• Place the crabmeat into a bowl and measure all the other ingredients into prep bowls and set aside.

 • Preheat the oven to 375 degrees